ouhanmo/Bridge_Scoring_Database_Manager/README.md

 S,3NT,1,+1
 ```
 The third attribute is the number of doubles of the contract.
-The following are also accepted as equivilent to the above:
+The following are also accepted as equivalent to the above:
 ```
 s,3NT,1,+1
 S,3nt,1,+1